rwb/ccjs300/README.md

 if the 2 failure rates were the same, we would expect a CTE of zero.
 ```

-* Could we get a CTE as large as the one we got in our sample if the population CTE was equal to 0?
+* Could we get a CTE at least as large as the one we got in our sample if the population CTE was equal to 0?

 ```
 our conclusion about this will be a statement that is accompanied by some uncertainty.